marcus888-lab/chat-widget-iframe-turbo/README.md

-# Pydantic AI Django Project
+# Pydantic AI Django Project - In Progress

 A modern web application built with Django, Pydantic, and ASGI, utilizing FastAPI-style typing with Django's powerful ORM.